Fort Wayne Zoo: Other attractions

+Conservation

+The zoo works with over 30 conservation partners around the globe.
+The zoo breeds endangered animals and participates in over 56 Species Survival Plan programs.

 Education programs

-The Fort Wayne Children's Zoo has educational programs for all ages.
-Programs include in-zoo programs and in-class visits by Zoo Educators and animals.
-The Zoo also has a busy summer season, hosting almost 2,000 children from K–12 in summer camps.
+The Fort Wayne Zoo has educational programs for all ages.
+Programs include in-zoo programs and in-class visits by zoo educators and animals.
+The zoo also has a busy summer season, hosting almost 2,000 children from K–12 in summer camps.
 The Teens for Nature program, for 7th–12th graders, helps teens focus on nature, animals, conservation, and leadership.
 Over 300 teens volunteer to be a part of the program.

-Rides

-The Fort Wayne Children's Zoo offers several child-friendly rides.
-Guests can purchase tokens to ride the rides: